Bruton: Governance

 The first tier of local government is the parish council, which styles itself as Bruton Town Council.
 The body sets an annual precept (local rate) to cover its operating costs and produces annual accounts for public scrutiny.
 The town council is responsible for the town's cemetery and allotments, and maintains St Mary's churchyard.
 It is consulted on local planning applications and works with local police, district council officers and neighbourhood watch groups on matters of crime, security and traffic.
 It initiates projects for maintaining and repairing parish facilities, and consults with the district council on maintenance, repair and improvement of highways, drainage, footpaths, public transport and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also covered.

 For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
 Prior to this, it was part of the non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Wincanton Rural District.

 For elections to Parliament, Bruton is within the Glastonbury and Somerton county constituency.

 Transport

 Bruton station is on the Reading–Taunton line, a branch of the Great Western Main Line, between Westbury and Taunton.
 The route is the most direct between London (Paddington) and the West Country (ending at Penzance), but is slower for geographical reasons.
 The stretch between Westbury and Castle Cary is also part of the Heart of Wessex line, served by Great Western Railway services between Bristol Temple Meads and Weymouth.

 In December 2015, South West Trains introduced a service between London Waterloo, Salisbury and Yeovil Pen Mill, giving Bruton its first direct London service for some years.

-Bus services are operated by South West Coaches.
+Bus services are operated by South West Coaches and Somerset Council.